jp43/DockBox/README.rst

   * Glide (https://www.schrodinger.com/glide)
   * MOE (https://www.chemcomp.com/MOE-Molecular_Operating_Environment.htm)

-Note that none of the above docking or scoring programs are included in the current repository.
+None of the above docking or scoring programs are included in the current repository.
 Hence the user eager to test a docking/scoring program with DockBox should first install that program separately on the same machine DockBox is installed.
 To make an installed program usable by the DockBox package, see section **Make a program usable